ChrisDeFreitas/Electron-FolderView/readme.md

 ## About VideoWall Layout
-- working well, but still being monitored for bugs as it required a lot of code additions and changes
-- activate via Alt+T or main menu/Layout/Video Wall
-- when VideoWall layout is active, pressing ESC will toggle it's settings dialog
-- displays a customizable grid of video tiles.
+- displays a grid of videos (tiles).
 The default grid is 3 X 3.
-Be careful increasing the number of tiles as it will affect the computer's performance.
+Be careful increasing the number of tiles as it will affect system performance (default settings failed on an old Win7 i7, 16MB RAM).
+- click a tile to play in the larger video player
 - when a video finishes, the next unplayed video is played in the tile
+- Alt+T or main menu/Layout/Video Wall to activate
+- ESC will toggle the VideoWall settings dialog
+- settings: order/shuffle, grid width/height, play (videos in all tiles), reset app
-- click a tile to play video in player
+- video tile context menu: copy, delete, move, play next/last, fullscreen
-- when video in player finishes, the video in the next tile is played automatically.
-However, videos may be skipped because durations vary.
-- respects existing sort and shuffle settings
-- plan is to eventually create a plugin system to provide alternative playback options
-- the file management tools are not integrated because the browser's lock on video files are not immediately released (this requires new code that will pole files to determine when lock is released and move/delete operations can be applied)

 ## Tutorial on how to use the program
 1. Run application as noted above